 Buying a Junior 4 apartment is a great decision if you do not have the means to buy a true two bedroom apartment in NYC.

 Better yet, Junior 4 apartments are typically considered to be more valuable than standard one bedroom apartments because of the extra optionality offered by the layout.

 A Junior 4 coop or JR4 co-op is a one-bedroom apartment with an additional small sleeping area, office or dining room.
 The term Junior Four is mostly used in New York City’s real estate market.

 Junior 4 co op apartments can be configured to have a second sleeping area, an office, a formal dining room or they can simply have an extra alcove space in the living area.

 The topic of condo vs co-op in NYC is complex, but one key takeaway is that a Junior 4 condo in NYC will almost always be more expensive than Junior 4 co op apartment in New York City.
 In other words, you will get more for your money by focusing on a Junior 4 co op compared to a JR4 condo.

 Although co-ops are less expensive, their downsides include having more restrictive sublet policies and a rigorous co-op board application process.

-Disclosure: Hauseit and its affiliates do not provide tax, legal, financial or accounting advice.
+Disclosure: Hauseit® and its affiliates do not provide tax, legal, financial or accounting advice.
 This material has been prepared for informational purposes only, and is not intended to provide, and should not be relied on for, tax, legal, financial or accounting advice.
-You should consult your own tax, legal, financial and accounting advisors before engaging in any transaction.
-The services marketed on Hauseit.com are provided by licensed real estate brokers and other third party professional service providers.
-Hauseit LLC is not a licensed real estate broker nor a member of any multiple listing service (MLS).
+No representation, guarantee or warranty of any kind is made regarding the completeness or accuracy of information provided.